krivard/codalab-worksheets-wiki/User_Worksheet-Markdown.md

     /stdout

+If a file `stats` is a JSON file

+    {"errorRate": 0.2, "method": "simple"}

+or a YAML file

+    errorRate: 0.2
+    method: simple

+or a tab-separated file

+    errorRate   0.2
+    method	    simple

-If the file is a JSON or TSV file, we can access particular fields inside:
+then we we can access particular fields inside:

-    /stats.json:errorRate
+    /stats:errorRate

+If you have a nested JSON dictionary,

+    {"train": {"errorRate": 0.2}}

+you can access it with something like `/output/stats:train/errorRate`.

 The post-processor, which is optional, specifies a function that transforms the string value of the generalized path into another (usually more friendly)